vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is the maximum number of virtual machines that can have vTPMs?

 vTPMs are supported on the maximum number of virtual machines possible on vSphere.
-Please check [https://configmax.vmware.com](https://configmax.vmware.com/) for those configuration limits.
+Please check [https://configmax.broadcom.com](https://configmax.broadcom.com/) for those configuration limits.

 ### Can I add a vTPM to a virtual machine that is powered on?

 No. TPMs are not hot-pluggable hardware components in the physical world, so you cannot do that in the virtual world, either.
+The guest OS doesn't know how to do this, and it makes sense because you cannot (well, should not) physically plug in a TPM while the server is powered on.

 ### If I remove a vTPM does the VM become unencrypted?